klumw/copper-examples/copper-influxdb/README.md

 ----------------------------------------
 Copper-GUI is available at http://localhost:8081.
 Log on with admin/admin and click overview.
 On the right you will see a button ***Connect to InfluxDb***.
-Press the button and enter http://localhost:8686 for the influxdb connection and press submit.
+Press the button and enter http://localhost:8086 for the influxdb connection.
-If connection is successful you will see a green dot and a pop up with a confirmation message.
+Set user and password to 'admin' and press submit.If connection is successful you will see a green dot and a pop up with a confirmation message.
-Don't forget to set the "Enable Influx Connection" in the connection popup to enabled.
+Don't forget to set the "**Enable Influx Connection**" in the connection popup to enabled.
 With influxdb connection enabled you will see the data from influxdb in your Copper GUI chart.

 Viewing Charts with Chronograf